 Agriculture has played a large role in the history of Arkansas, but a surprisingly large number of Arkansans continue to suffer from hunger and food insecurity.

 The past two years of the COVID-19 pandemic has only exacerbated food insecurity for Arkansans.
 Pre-pandemic, 11% of all Arkansas’s families, or roughly 106,000 families with children suffered food insufficiency.
 That means that they sometimes or often did not have enough food to eat.
 During the height of the pandemic in the summer of 2020, that figure rose to 15% of all Arkansas’s families with children.
 And Arkansas’s Black and Hispanic/Latino families experienced hunger at disproportionately higher rates (24% and 23% respectively).
 Although it appears that food insufficiency has decreased overall, it is not clear how many Arkansans are still suffering from food insufficiency because the pandemic has made it difficult to track this data.

 Helping Kids Eat and Be Healthy

-There are programs available to lessen the burdens of hunger and food insecurity for families.
+There are a variety of programs available to lessen the burdens of hunger and food insecurity for families.
 The Supplemental Nutrition Assistance Program (SNAP) is the nation’s largest anti-hunger program.
-During Fiscal Year 2017, SNAP reached over 388,000 Arkansas residents.
-Also, local organizations like the Arkansas Hunger Relief Alliance, Feeding America food banks, and statewide hunger agencies have formed collaborative relationships to more effectively meet the needs of the hungry within our state.
-These groups work to increase the availability school breakfast, and afterschool and summer feeding programs.
+As of October 2021, nearly 160,000 households and more than 324,000 individuals in Arkansas were receiving SNAP benefits.
+Also, local organizations and statewide hunger agencies have worked together to meet the needs of hungry individuals more effectively, increasing the availability school breakfast, afterschool and summer feeding programs, and food distribution.